Publishing a book is a collaborative enterprise between the author and the publisher. The process usually takes between six months to a year or more

 27. Proof print copy is ordered and reviewed for errors.

-28. Review copies are sent to various industry professionals and others who may be helpful in promoting the work.
+28. Review copies may be sent to various industry professionals and others who may be helpful in promoting the work.

-29. During the entire process, the publisher starts marketing the book for serial rights, magazine articles etc. Marketing program starts with media
+29. During the entire process, the publisher starts limited and basic marketing of the book with media press releases, video book trailer and

 30. Media released are formulated announcing print release and sent to various media outlets.

-31. Book is approved by author and released for print.
+31. Book is finalized and released for print.
 Digital files are uploaded to the print facility for initial print run.